ycwang-hello/star-charter/README.md

 * `copyright_gap` - Spacing of the copyright text beneath the plot
 * `copyright` - The copyright string to write under the star chart
 * `dec_central` - The declination at the centre of the plot; degrees
+* `dec_line_count` - The number of declination lines to draw.
+If set to 18, then one line of RA every 10 degrees
 * `draw_ephemeris` - Definitions of ephemerides to draw
 * `dso_cluster_col` - Colour to use when drawing star clusters
 * `dso_galaxy_col` - Colour to use when drawing galaxies